filecoin-project/lotus-docs/content/en/docs/nodes/nodes-in-china/index.md

 ---
-title: 'Lotus: tips when running in China'
+title: "Nodes in China"
-description: 'This guide provides a few tips for users in China to get around some of the bandwidth issues or slowness they can suffer when building and running Lotus.'
+description: "This guide provides a few tips for users in China to get around some of the bandwidth issues or slowness they can suffer when building and running Lotus."
-breadcrumb: 'Tips when running in China'
+lead: "This guide provides a few tips for users in China to get around some of the bandwidth issues or slowness they can suffer when building and running Lotus."
+draft: false
+menu:
+    docs:
+        parent: "nodes"
+weight: 130
+toc: true
 ---

-# {{ $frontmatter.title }}

-{{ $frontmatter.description }}

 ## Speed up proof parameter download for first boot